PFA03027/alpha_concurrent/README.md

 When allocating dynamic allocatable thread local storage for a thread, it is not lock free.
 This will be happened by 1st access of a value instance.
 After allocation, this class may be lock free.
 This depends whether pthread_getspecific() is lock free or not.

-# stm.hpp
+# general memory allocator class that is semi lock-free in lf_mem_alloc.hpp
-This is experimental code of STM.
+This is general memory allocator.
-Not resolved the memory leak issue yet.

 # Important points
 Whether the provided class is lock-free depends on whether the POSIX API for thread-local storage is lock-free.